gandersen101/spaczz/README.md

 The main reason for spaczz's slower speed is that the *c* in it's name is not capitalized like it is in spa*C*y.
 Spaczz is written in pure Python and it's matchers do not currently utilize spaCy language vocabularies, which means following it's logic should be easy to those familiar with Python.
 However this means spaczz components will run slower and likely consume more memory than their spaCy counterparts, especially as more patterns are added and documents get longer.
 It is therefore recommended to use spaCy components like the EntityRuler for entities with little uncertainty, like consistent spelling errors.
 Use spaczz components when there are not viable spaCy alternatives.

-I am actively working on performance optimizations to spaczz but it is a gradual process.
-Algorithmic and optimization suggestions are welcome.
-I am working on learning C but currently C-based work is outside of my skill set.
+I am *not* currently working on performance optimizations to spaczz, but algorithmic and optimization suggestions are welcome.

-The `FuzzyMatcher`, and even more so, the `SimilarityMatcher` are the slowest spaczz components (although allowing for enough "fuzzy" matches in the `RegexMatcher` can get really slow as well).
-The primary methods for speeding these components up are by decreasing the `flex` parameter towards `0`, or if `flex > 0`, increasing the `min_r1` parameter towards the value of `min_r2` and/or lowering the `thresh` parameter towards `min_r2`.
+The primary methods for speeding up the `FuzzyMatcher` and `SimilarityMatcher` are by decreasing the `flex` parameter towards `0`, or if `flex > 0`, increasing the `min_r1` parameter towards the value of `min_r2` and/or lowering the `thresh` parameter towards `min_r2`.
 Be aware that all of these "speed-ups" come at the opportunity cost of potentially improved matches.

-As mentioned in the `SimilarityMatcher` description, utilizing a GPU will also help speed up it's matching process.
+As mentioned in the `SimilarityMatcher` description, utilizing a GPU may also help speed up it's matching process.

-I will likely try to develop some automated and/or heuristic-based API options (while retaining all the current options) in the future to simplify this "tuning" process.

-### SpaczzRuler Inconsistencies

-This one is particularly annoying for me because I built myself into this hole trying to support too much too fast.
-That being said I have addressed much of this as of spaczz 0.4.2 and will continue to improve these issues.

-Spaczz, like spaCy, has undefined behavior for multiple labels (or label/ent_id combos) sharing the same pattern.
-For example, if you add the pattern `"Ireland"` as both `"GPE"` and `"NAME"` the resulting label is unpredictable.
-For the most part this isn't an issue but spaczz also has to deal with the additional wrinkle of fuzzy matches.

-For example if we are looking for the string `"Ireland"` and have the patterns `["Ireland", "Iceland"]`.
-Even with a required match ratio of `85` these will both match at `100` and `86` respectively.
-When just dealing with fuzzy matches this isn't an issue as we can sort by descending match ratio.
-However what if the `"Iceland"` pattern was a regex pattern and it returned a tuple of fuzzy regex counts?
-Or what if the `"Iceland"` pattern was a token pattern and the `TokenMatcher` does not even currently provide match details?!

-The above problem is twofold.
-First and foremost, I need to develop a way or ways to compare apples to oranges - fuzzy ratios and fuzzy regex counts.
-Then I need to figure out how to include match details from the `TokenMatcher` which supports both fuzzy and "fuzzy" regex matches.

-For a short-term solution I am having the entity ruler first go through sorted fuzzy matches, then sorted regex matches, and lastly token matches.
-Token matches will only be sorted by length of match, not quality, so they may provide inconsistent results.
-Try to be mindful of your token patterns.

-There is additional logic in place to filter overlapping matches preserving earlier matches over later ones.
-This order of priority (fuzzy, regex, token) may not be ideal for everyone but adding a way to change the order (say regex patterns first) would a temporary solution to a temporary problem.

-Please bare with me through these growing pains.

 ## Roadmap

 I am always open and receptive to feature requests but just be aware, as a solo-dev with a lot left to learn, development can move pretty slow.
 The following is my roadmap for spaczz so you can see where issues raised might fit into my current priorities.

+*Note: while I want to keep `spaczz` functional, I am **not** actively developing it.
+I try to be responsive to issues and requests but this project is not currently a focus of mine.*

 **High Priority**

 1. Bug fixes - both breaking and behavioral.
 Hopefully these will be minimal.
 1. Ease of use and error/warning handling and messaging enhancements.
 1. Building out Read the Docs.
-1. A way to return match ratios from the `TokenMatcher`.
 1. Option to prioritize match quality over length and/or weighing options.
 1. Profiling - hopefully to find "easy" performance optimizations.

 **Enhancements**

-1. API support for adding user-defined regexes to the predefined regex.
-    1. Saving these additional predefined regexes as part of the SpaczzRuler will also be supported.
-1. Entity start/end trimming on the token level to prevent fuzzy and regex phrase matches from starting/ending with unwanted tokens, i.e. spaces/punctuation.

-**Long-Horizon Performance Enhancements**

 1. Having spaczz matchers utilize spaCy vocabularies.
 1. Rewrite the phrase and token searching algorithms in Cython to utilize C speed.
-    1. Try to integrate closely with spaCy.
+    1. Try to integrate closer with spaCy.

 ## Development